Welcome to the most awesome math art holiday project you can imagine! Make a Christmas tree out of a Sierpinski fractal

 Okay, on to 3D fractal math art awesomeness.

-First watch the video to experience the magic, then read further for the written instructions.
+First watch the video to experience the magic, or scroll down for written instructions and the photo how-to.

 Note: although we did this project as a Christmas tree, you can do it any time of year without a holiday theme.

 What you need:

 - The tetrahedron template.
 Get the printable by filling out the form below with your email address.
-You will need 4 tetrahedrons to make the small, basic tree and 16 tetrahedrons to make the basic tree.
+You will need 4 tetrahedrons to make the small, basic tree and 16 tetrahedrons to make the larger fractal tree.

 - Construction paper in any color you wish.

 Print out the template.

 Cut out the tetrahedron, fold along the solid lines, fold up into the 3D shape.